keyoumao/Pewlett-Hackard-Analysis/README.md

 ## 3. Results and Discussion

-Two CSV files are generated as *retirement_title.csv* and *mentorship_eligibility*.
+Two CSV files are generated as *retirement_title.csv* and *mentorship_eligibility.csv*.
 More information can be found in the */Data* Folder.

 ### 3.1 New table for retiring employees by titles